khodgins/Bioinformatics_Introduction/Topic_1/readme.md

 This quick introductory module introduces the basics of working with data using the R language.
 In this section we will cover variables, indexing, read in data, indexing dataframe.

-We will use lesson material from the * [Carpentries] (./https://datacarpentry.org/R-genomics/01-intro-to-R.html)
+We will use lesson material from the [Carpentries](https://datacarpentry.org/R-genomics/01-intro-to-R.html)